 Minerals and trace elements

-The mineral content of bee pollen can vary according to the botanical origin and geographic area.
-Thus the pollen gathered in spring is different from the one gather in late summer.
+The mineral content of bee pollen can vary according to its botanical origin and geographic area.
+Thus, the pollen gathered in spring is different from the one gathered in late summer.
 There have been recorder differences in potassium, magnesium, calcium, manganese and iron, while the zinc and copper content of pollen appeared to be more constant (HERBERT, E W, 1987).

 Potassium (K): 400 – 2000 mg per 100 g pollen